R3DRUN3/github-content-sync/README.md

 Please refer to the [Go documentation](https://golang.org/doc/)  for instructions on how to install and manage dependencies.
 ## License

-This script is released under the [MIT License](https://chat.openai.com/LICENSE) .
-Feel free to modify and distribute it as per your needs.---
+This script is released under the [MIT License](https://chat.openai.com/LICENSE).

-Feel free to customize this README file based on your specific requirements and add any additional sections or information that you think would be helpful for your users.
+Feel free to modify and distribute it as per your needs.